 One common area of dispute is when one of the divorcing couple has given up a promising career (the most common circumstance is when a wife gives up work to care for children) to support the other spouse in furtherance of their career.
 Some of the largest divorce settlements in the history of the UK courts have been made in such cases.

 One other particularly difficult area is that of future income in the form of bonuses or pensions.
-Normally, the courts will not look too far ahead when determining the value of likely but unearned income, but in a recent case, in which a husband failed to reveal that he was expecting a substantial increase in income, the court did revise his ex-wife’s maintenance payments.
+Normally, the courts will not look too far ahead (a policy which continues) when determining the value of likely but unearned income, but in a recent case, in which a husband failed to reveal that he was expecting a substantial increase in income, the court did revise his ex-wife’s maintenance payments.
 Allowing an ex-wife a proportion of her ex-husband’s pension income when he retires is also commonplace.

 There may be trusts or Inheritance Tax plans which have to be rethought.
 Issues involving foreign domicile or foreign property may also give rise to additional complexities.